routerarchitects/ra-est-proxy/docs/ca_handler.md

 <!-- wiki-title How to create your own CA Handler -->
 # How to create your own CA-Handler

 Creating your own CA-handler should be pretty easy.
-All you need to do is to create your own ca_handler.py with a "CAhandler" class containing the following methods required by acme2certifier:
+All you need to do is to create your own ca_handler.py with a "CAhandler" class containing the following methods required by `est_proxy`:

 - __ca_certs_get__: to fetch CA certificates from CA server
 - __enroll__: to enroll a new certificate from CA server